mbehr1/dlt-logs/README.md

   - Lifecycles can be graphically decorated by defining *dlt-log.decorations* with id 'lifecycleEven' (for the lifecycles #0, #2,...) / 'lifecycleOdd' (for the lifecycles #1,#3,...).
 Default decorations contains light transparent green(dark)/gray(light) background for 'lifecycleOdd'.
 Only the ECU with the highest amount of messages will be decorated.
 - **Export/filter DLT file...**
   - Merge multiple DLT files into on file.
-  - Sort msgs within lifecycles by timestamp (**reorder msgs by calculated time?**)
+  - Sort msgs within lifecycles by timestamp (**reorder msgs by calculated time? option**)
-  - Rewrite received time with the calculated time (**rewrite msg times by calculated times?**).
-For more details see here (todo wiki page with background on lifecycle detection model explaining the different times (recorded time vs. timestamp vs. real time and buffering delay)).
+  - Rewrite received time with the calculated time (**rewrite msg times by calculated times? option**).
+For more details see [Docs/Export and filter DLT files](https://mbehr1.github.io/dlt-logs/docs/exportAndFilter).
   - Allows to export selected lifecycles only.
   - Allows to export by time range.